oval-group/oval-bab/README.md

 - ["Neural Network Branching for Neural Network Verification"](https://arxiv.org/abs/1912.01329);
 - ["Generating Adversarial Examples with Graph Neural Networks"](https://arxiv.org/abs/2105.14644).

+Code to aid towards the replication of the findings described in ["Scaling the Convex Barrier with Sparse Dual Algorithms"](https://arxiv.org/abs/2101.05844) is provided in folder `scripts_jmlr`.
+Note, however, that these were based on an earlier version of the codebase.

 ## Running the code